- Electrical Conductivity in Siemens (0.5 - 12.0 mS/cm²)

 It also comes with a dust cap, hex nut, washer and rubber seal for the BNC connector.

 For accurate measurements, you need to be able to provide the water's temperature.
-So you'll probably want to get a waterproof temperature sensor, it connects directly to the board and doesn't get any easier.
+So you'll probably want to get a waterproof temperature sensor, it connects directly to the board.
 But the library will accept the temperature from any source.